Finding the problem is usually simple

 A toilet runs constantly because the fill valve that lets water into the tank isn’t closing completely.
 A toilet runs intermittently because the valve opens slightly for a few minutes.
 In either case, you have to figure out why that valve isn’t stopping the incoming water flow and if there are broken toilet parts that need attention.

 First, look for leaks.
 A leak in the tank can make a toilet run constantly or intermittently.
 If your toilet is leaking, you’ve probably noticed it already.
 But take a look just to be sure.
-If you find leaks coming from the tank bolts or flush valve, you’ll most likely have to remove the tank from the bowl so you can replace the tank bolts, the rubber washers and the gaskets on the flush valve.
+If you find leaks coming from the tank bolts or flush valve, you’ll most likely have to remove the tank from the bowl so you can replace the toilet parts like, tank bolts, the rubber washers and the gaskets on the flush valve.
 If there are leaks around the fill valve, tighten the locknut (see Photo 6).
 Leaks can come from cracks in the tank, too.
 In that case, the only reliable solution is a new toilet.

 If you don’t find any leaks, lift off the tank cover.
-At first glance, the array of submerged thingamajigs inside may look intimidating.
-But don’t let them scare you.
-There are really only two main parts: the flush valve, which lets water gush into the bowl during the flush; and the fill valve, which lets water refill the tank after the flush.
+At first glance, the array of toilet parts inside may look intimidating.
+But don’t let the toilet parts scare you.
+There are really only two main toilet parts: the flush valve, which lets water gush into the bowl during the flush; and the fill valve, which lets water refill the tank after the flush.
 When a toilet runs constantly or intermittently, one of these valves is usually at fault.